ethantrokie/water-detection/README.md

 ## Introduction

 The goal of this program is to be able to detect flooding in city streets (or elsewhere) and be able to discern between water and non-water regions.
-This work was primarily based on a paper called “Water Detection through Spatio-Temporal Invariant Descriptors” by Pascal Mettes, Robby T. Tan, Remco C. Veltkamp.
+This work was primarily based on a [paper](https://arxiv.org/abs/1511.00472) called “Water Detection through Spatio-Temporal Invariant Descriptors” by Pascal Mettes, Robby T. Tan, Remco C. Veltkamp.
 The code is mainly broken up into three separate pieces.
+And currently the [training set](https://staff.fnwi.uva.nl/p.s.m.mettes/) comes from the same training set they referenced in the paper.

 1. Preprocessing
 2. Feature Extraction